“When you empower individuals, it automatically gives them dignity and it builds community.”

 “They would toast each other with orange juice and say ‘I love you,’” says Liz.
 Then they’d go about their day, making time for another toast at lunch, and again in the evening.
 “They were such loving people.”

 Liz describes life for the Lewis family, which started out in India, as privileged.
 Her father was an engineer with Indian Railways.
-Working for the government, he and his family enjoyed the benefits of living in “sprawling 15-bedroom houses built during the time of British rule in India, complete with fireplaces and a team of housekeepers,” says Liz.
+Working for the government, he and his family enjoyed the benefits of living in “sprawling 15-bedroom houses built during the time of British rule in India, complete with fireplaces and a team of housekeepers,” she says.
 But they never took it for granted.
 And they never forgot to give back to those less fortunate.

 The Lewis’ also invited hundreds of railway workers to their home every Christmas.
 They decorated the estate with lavish ornaments, hired a band and prepared “lots and lots and lots of sweets” for every guest, and Sheila stayed up late into the night sewing scarves and handkerchiefs—homemade gifts for each one of the workers.